DataDog/appsec-threat-emulation/docs/sql_injection.md

 ## overview
 This attack is simulating a SQL injection attack in two scenarios.
-The first scenario is [an attack on a non-vulnerable endpoint](#sql-injection-attacks-on-a-non-vulnerable-endpoint) while the second one is [a successful exploit on a vulnerable endpoint](#sql-injection-attacks-on-a-vulnerable-endpoint).
+The first scenario is [an attack on a non-vulnerable endpoint](#1-sql-injection-attacks-on-a-non-vulnerable-endpoint) while the second one is [a successful exploit on a vulnerable endpoint](#2-sql-injection-attacks-on-a-vulnerable-endpoint).

-## Run the attack
-You can run the attacks using our cli tool

 ```